orbit-systems/mars/README.md

 # The Mars Programming Language

-Mars is a statically-typed, low-level programming language developed for kernel programming on the Aphelion ISA.
+Mars is a statically-typed, low-level language for kernel and embedded programming.
+Mars focuses on clarity and control, with emphasis on assembly-level configuration.